AugustRush/ARCoreData/README.md

 @end
 ```

-i hava impliment some methods , you can use server response directly to create an(or a array) manageObject(s),
+i hav impliment some methods , you can use server response directly to create an(or a array) manageObject(s),
 there have two methods :

 ```